gdela/java-sandbox/articles/bigdecimal-performance.md

 out.println("object size after: " + GraphLayout.parseInstance(after).totalSize());
 ```

-Even though the `BigDecimal`s before and after and completely equal, the `before`
+Even though the `BigDecimal`s before and after are completely equal, the `before`
 object is **40 bytes** in size, whereas the `after` object is **104 bytes** in size.
 That's two and a half times more!
 There's no reason for the deserialization framework
 to create a bigger object, when equally good will be a smaller object.
 Granted that